katierobertson2710-jpg/ai-for-the-arts/README.md

 # AI for the Arts and Humanities Portfolio
 GUID: 2753585

-This respiratory is for the AI for the arts and humanities course.
+This repository is for the AI for the arts and humanities course.

 The purpose of a repository is to act as a folder to save realted items for the project that a user is working on.